 When using a Windows PC to access the target Mac hard drive, there are a few things to prepare:

 - Make sure you have a FireWire port and the appropriate cable.
-You can purchase FireWire ExpressCard/34 adapters for laptops that include an ExpressCard slot.
+You can purchase FireWire ExpressCard/34 adapters for laptops with an ExpressCard slot.

-- SafeCopy 3.0 and Harvester from Pinpoint Labs (www.pinpointlabs.com) are popular applications that can copy and even keyword filter the files on a Mac drive once it is connected and mounted on the host computer.
+- CrossCopy and Harvester from Pinpoint Labs (www.pinpointlabs.com) are popular applications that can copy and even keyword filter the files on a Mac drive once connected and mounted on the host computer.

 USING FIREWIRE TARGET DISK MODE

 Once your host Windows computer is set up and ready to access the target Mac, follow these steps:

 - Make sure the target Mac computer is turned off.

 - Connect the FireWire cable from the Windows host to the target Mac.

 - Turn on the target Mac while holding the “T” key until you see the FireWire icon.
 The target computer’s hard drive should become available on the host computer, and you will then be able to access the files from the Mac hard drive.